Blog

 The subject line is the first impression teachers will get of your brand and your marketing message.
 A well-written subject line should be concise, attention-grabbing, and relevant.

-I recommend including words like free, book now and don’t miss out to boost your open rates.
-What’s more, personalising your subject line by job title or contact name is a great way to get your email to the right audience.
+A/B testing different subject lines can also help you to determine what resonates most with your chosen mailing list.
+Plus, personalising your subject line by job title or contact name is a great way to get your email to the right audience.

 3. Provide value from the start